Attention Ohio Hi-Point Bus Riders:

 If your Ohio Hi-Point student chooses to ride the bus, they will be transported to Triad High School by their normal morning bus.
 When they arrive at Triad High School, they will transfer to Bus 8.
 Bus 8 will leave the High School parking lot at about 7:17 and will arrive at OHP at a little after 8am.

 For the trip home, the OHP students will board bus 8 after their school day ends.
 The driver will transport each OHP student to their home address across the Triad District.
 Their arrival home may vary depending on how many students are riding the bus and the route that the driver takes to transport them home.

 Safety is our #1 Goal

 The mission of the Triad Transportation Department is to safely and efficiently transport students while enhancing the educational process of all students.
-To accomplish that mission, Triad buses safely travel over 30,000 miles annually.
+To accomplish that mission, Triad buses safely transport students to eight school districts and travel over 30,000 miles annually.

 Riding a school bus is the safest way for your child to travel to and from school.
 Please spend time with your child discussing school bus safety.

 What Children Should Be Taught about School Bus Safety

 - Wait until the driver says it is safe to board, then get on one at a time.